patzib/Master-s_Thesis/README.md

 ## 7. Running the Evaluations

-First, the necessary packages for running the evaluations need to be installed:

-pip install -r requirements_eval.txt
+First, the necessary packages for running the evaluations need to be installed: pip install -r requirements_eval.txt

+When the installations have finished, the notebooks for evaluating the RAG system can be run with jupyter notebook.
+For starting jupyter notebook, type: jupyter notebook

+Then, navigate to the code/evaluation folder.

+### 7.1 Evaluating the RAG chatbot on synthetically created and manually curated Question-Answer Pairs.

+The first step would be to configure the chatbot as you would like.
+For example, if you would want to evaluate the Version 2 described as described the Thesis, then the settings of the custom created chatbot need to be configured in the rag_setup.py file.

+The next step would be to run the q_a_generator.ipynb notebook, prompt an LLM of your choice for question-answer pairs for the relevant academic papers and then manually bringing them together, forming the ground_truth_dataset.csv, with which the model is then later tested.

+Alternatively, this csv file is already created and saved in the evaluation_data folder.

+Then, run the rag_eval.ipynb script for generating the answers of the chatbot to the questions present in the ground truth dataset.

+After that, take an LLM of your choice, give it the created csv from the step before (rag_evaluation_generated_answers.csv) and use the prompts which you find in the Appendix of the Thesis to evaluate the Chatbot on the metrics of Faithfulness, Context Relevance and Correctness.
+There are three test json files for this in the evaluation_data folder which were created with the following settings of the chatbot: Temperature = 0.1 and Language = Only English.

+The answers can then be copied into three distinct json files (faithfulness.json, correctness.json, relevance.json).
+Using the script convert_json_to_csv.ipynb then converts all three json files into one single csv file, containing all the information of the evaluation (consolidated_evaluation_results_custom_dataset_{model_version}.csv).

+### 7.2 Evaluating the RAG chatbot on established benchmarks

+In this step, the chatbot is evaluated against its base model to see how well they perform on established benchmarks, namely TruthfulQA and TriviaQA.

+First, run the rag_eval_benchmark_tests.ipynb notebook to create the two csv's which contain the answers of the chatbot and its base model on the TriviaQA and TruthfulQA datasets.

+These csv's are then attached to an LLM of your choice and evaluated using the prompts which can be found in the Thesis.
+The LLM then outputs its evaluations in two distinct csv files.
+These csv files can then be manually be put together to have all relevant evaluation data in one single csv.